 Our main beliefs:

 The Methodist Church holds to the same core beliefs all other mainstream denominations, including the Church of England, the Baptist Church, and the Catholic Church.
-Written out below is a simple summary of the core elements of our faith.
+Below is a simple summary of the core elements of our faith.

 Who we believe in: